 The tooth bonding procedure is mostly painless.
 Most patients won’t need pain medication.
 However, you may experience tooth sensitivity to heat and cold.
 If a patient does feel any pain or discomfort after the procedure, they can take over-the-counter medication.

 Yes.
 The dentist will remove dental bonding with a unique type of sandpaper, which he will place on a small rotating disc.
 Your dentist will use this tool to remove all the bonding material from your teeth.
 Most people will never realize you had the procedure.

 Does tooth bonding look natural?

-An experienced cosmetic dentist will make sure your teeth bonding procedure produces a natural looking tooth or teeth.
+An experienced cosmetic dentist will ensure your teeth bonding procedure produces a natural-looking tooth or teeth.

 Does tooth bonding hurt?

 A dental bonding procedure should be relatively pain-free.
 This is because the dentist is working on the surface of your teeth.
 However, if your dentist used a bond to repair a cavity, you may experience some pain and discomfort.
 The dentist may recommend a painkiller if this happens.
 Overall, most patients experience little to no discomfort.
 Overall, most patients experience little to no discomfort.

 Call Foxhall Smiles today at 202-315-2188.
 You can also schedule a dental exam and consultation with Dr. Catanzano and his professional dental team on our website.
 Our staff aims to give patients a comfortable and relaxing dental visit every time they visit our Washington, D.C. office.